Malmö: It starts here

 The Malmö Live concert hall hosts everything from children’s’ musicals to world names in rock, classical music and jazz.
 The Sommarscen summertime Malmö outdoor festival surprises and challenges.
 Malmö Festival is a food and music extravaganza.
 Malmö Opera presents ballet, musicals and classical opera with unique scenography and artistic expression.

-Malmö has a rich heritage of experimental theatre.
+Malmö also has a rich heritage of experimental theatre.
 A diverse array of small groups with their own venues push boundaries and nurture new talent.
 Watch a musical at a private theatre or see world names perform at one of the arenas.

 Museums, arts and crafts